What Is Digital Marketing? An Easy Guide for Beginners

 It’s not just about posting.
 It’s about

-building relationships and creating conversations.
+building relationships with an audience and creating conversations. with them.

 3. Content Marketing

-valuable content to attract and educate an audience.
+Content marketing focuses on creating valuable content to attract and educate an audience.
+This valuable content could take the form of :

 ·